 Columbus Paternity Attorney

 Many fathers do not understand the full extent of the rights they have with their children, as well as the steps they need to take to legally establish those rights.
-At the law offices of Robert L. Caplan Attorney at Law, we are committed to helping fathers understand and exercise their parental rights and seek formal visitation and custody to preserve the relationships they have with their children.
+At the law offices of Robert L. Caplan Attorney at Law, Mr. Caplan is committed to helping fathers understand and exercise their parental rights and seek formal visitation and custody to preserve the relationships they have with their children.

 Columbus Paternity Lawyer – Representation In Establishing Paternity And Seeking Parental Rights